zkp2p/zk-p2p-v1/zkp-mooc-hackathon-submission.md

 ### Dev Server
 We set up an AWS EC2 `z1d.12x large` instance as our development server.
 We chose this instance because it has one of the fastest single core performance for our circuit compilation and witness generation needs.
 It has 48 cores which speeds up our proving key generation.
 We followed the [best practices for large circuits](https://hackmd.io/V-7Aal05Tiy-ozmzTGBYPA?view) guide to setup our server.

-Table presents the various steps of circuit development alng with time taken to perform each step:
+Following table presents the various steps of circuit development alng with time taken to perform each step:
 |Step|Time|
 |------|------|
 Compilation | 563.87s (9.3 mins)